home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 #### Resetting accessories

-You may use the service `homekit.reset_accessory` with one or more `entity_id`s to reset accessories whose configuration may have changed.
+You may use the service `homekit.reset_accessory` with one or more entity IDs to reset accessories whose configuration may have changed.
 This can be useful when changing a media player's device class to `tv`, linking a battery, or whenever Home Assistant adds support for new HomeKit features to existing entities.

 On earlier versions of Home Assistant, you can reset accessories by removing the entity from HomeKit (via [filter](#configure-filter)) and then re-adding the accessory.